rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/get-show-health-monitor-configuration-v1.0-account-loadbalancers-loadbalancerid-healthmonitor.rst

 Shows the health monitor configuration, if one exists.

-**Connect Monitor.** The monitor connects to each node on its defined port to ensure that the service is listening properly.
+**Connect Monitor** The monitor connects to each node on its defined port to ensure that the service is listening properly.
 The connect monitor is the most basic type of health check and does no post-processing or protocol specific health checks.
 It includes several configurable properties.
-The following table lists the required and optional attributes for Monitor Connections:
+The following table lists the required and optional attributes for Monitor
+Connections:

 .. table:: Attributes for Connect Monitor

     +---------------------------------------+--------------------------------------+
     |Name                                   |Description                           |